-We’re going to be producing an episode about vaccination.
-We would love to hear from any listener who has a story to share about their experience of being convinced to get the vaccine, OR convincing someone else to get it.
-Funny stories are encouraged!
+We’re going to be producing an episode about children’s grief during the pandemic.
+We would love to hear from any listener who has a story to share about their experience of helping a child work through issues of grief or loss related to the illness or death of a parent or caregiver.
 In crafting your story, consider these questions:

-- What was effective or decisive in convincing you to get the vaccine, or in convincing someone else?
+- What was effective or decisive in helping you and your child move forward?

 - What can others learn from your experience?

 We will accept responses as either written testimonials or audio recordings.
 Selected responses will be read or played during an upcoming Into the Fold episode.
 You will be notified if your response is selected.
 Respondents are kept anonymous by default.

 Send your response to email@example.com.
 If your audio file is too large to send via email, upload it to this Box folder.
 In such a case, you should still send an email so we know who you are.
 Thanks!

 A written synopsis is available for each podcast.